jjmontesl/cubesviewer/doc/guide/cubesviewer-server-installation.md

 ## 3 - Download and install CubesViewer

-Download **cubesviewer-server** project from GitHub (https://github.com/jjmontesl/cubesviewer).
+Download **cubesviewer-server** project from GitHub (https://github.com/jjmontesl/cubesviewer-server).
-You can use 'git' or get a zipped package fgrom the project page.
+You can use 'git' or get a zipped package from the project page.

 ```
 git clone https://github.com/jjmontesl/cubesviewer-server.git